-Balancing homework, essays and projects with after school activities and part-time jobs — not to mention social events — can be quite the challenge.
-However, Sylvan’s study skills program in the Cedar Rapids, Waterloo and Dubuque region can help ensure your teen is well-equipped for this thrilling yet turbulent period in his or her life.
-We've specifically designed our study skills program for students in grades 4-12, focusing on "higher order” thinking skills and strategies such as time management, academic planning and interview preparation.
+Trying to balance everything from schoolwork, essays and projects to college prep, extracurricular events and social activities is no easy task!
+Help ensure your teen or pre-teen is prepared to handle his or her increasingly hectic schedule with Sylvan’s study skills program in the Cedar Rapids, Waterloo and Dubuque region.
+Aimed at students in grades 4-12, our study skills program revolves around “higher order” thinking skills and strategies including academic planning, organization, active listening and resume preparation.
 After all, equipping your child with effective study skills can translate into greater success in the classroom, in college and in future careers.
-Contact us today to discover how our knowledgeable tutors in the Cedar Rapids, Waterloo and Dubuque region can help your child realize his or goals and take on increasing workloads with confidence.
+Get in touch with us today to learn more about how our tutoring experts in the Cedar Rapids, Waterloo and Dubuque region can help your child fulfill goals and tackle any workload.

-You might be accustomed to assisting your child with a math question or an art project, but equipping him or her with effective study skills and strategies can be a challenge.
-Using an encompassing array of study strategies and techniques, our talented tutors in the Cedar Rapids, Waterloo and Dubuque region zero in on practical skills that can be put to use immediately in school and beyond: time management and organization, academic and strategic planning, and more.▼
+While you may be familiar with helping your child with a spelling question or a science fair project, equipping him or her with effective study skills and techniques may not come as easy.
+Rest assured our skilled tutors in the Cedar Rapids, Waterloo and Dubuque region use a range of study strategies to equip your child with practical skills that can be applied in school, in college and beyond: organizational tactics, time management techniques, academic planning tips and more.▼

 We Can Help With All Kinds of Study Skills, Including: